LACROIX Electronics

 Co-innovation with Orange

-A co-innovation partnership links LACROIX and Orange.
+A co-innovation partnership between LACROIX and Orange.
 The telecommunications company is experimenting with using 5G technology in an industrial setting, specifically, in the French electronic plant run by LACROIX.

 Dominique Maisonneuve: a short profile